mercymugambi/ES6-Awesome-Books/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank microverse community and my coding partner(Yinka and Gladwin) for their dedicated time to encourage me achieve the best.
+I would like to thank microverse community and my coding partners for their dedicated time to encourage me achieve the best.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>